Is Golf More Difficult Than Flying?

 Designers have taken an experimental approach and have analyzed the cause and effect of a variety of designs in search of the “perfect dimple,” which will result in an optimum trajectory.

-The Ball is Going too Far?
+The Golf Ball is Going too Far?

 For the last 100 years, golf’s governing bodies have been concerned by the continual improvement in distance that balls have gained through technological research.

 By 1976 the “Overall Distance Standard” (ODS) was adopted.
 The standards were based on launching a ball using a mechanical golfer to simulate real field conditions and setting a limit on the distance under specified test conditions.
-Individual properties of the ball, which contributed to the overall distance, were not isolated or limited for two reasons: first, they were not understood; nor were they able to be measured at the time.
+Individual properties of the ball, which contributed to the overall distance, were not isolated or limited for two reasons: first, they were not understood; second nor were they able to be measured at the time.

-The Laws of Physics Will Govern Distance
+The Laws of Physics Will Govern The Distance of Golf Ball

 Unfortunately for many golfers looking for an extra thirty yards, the laws of physics will limit the distance balls can travel to only a 10- to 15-yard improvement – even without existing performance standards!
 In other words, equipment is reaching its limit.